 When Is the Best Time

 The orcas usually approach the bay to rub against the pebbled beach in shallow water close to the shoreline, in as little as 1.8 m (6 feet) of water.
-It can be very close to the beach during high tide.
-The sea should be smooth and avoid windy days.
+At high tide, the orcas get very close to the beach.
+The best daytime is usually the calmer morning with a smooth surface making it easier to witness this unique behaviour.
+Therefore, avoid windy days.

-The chance to spot them increases if you stay overnight at the campground at Bere Point Regional Park.
+The chance to spot them increases if you stay overnight at Bere Point Regional Park campground.
 Select an ocean view site at this excellently located campground.
 It is serviced during summer only.
+In winter, stay in a lodge like the Ocean Front Hotel and witness this unique behaviour during the day.
+In mid-November 2021, there was a huge pod rubbing at the beach.

-In the evening, we spotted humpback whales, and in the morning, we heard orcas rubbing on the pebbles.
+In the evening, we spotted humpback whales; in the morning, we heard orcas rubbing on the pebbles.
 This rubbing ritual lasts from 15 minutes until 2 hours sometimes.
 Four different types of orcas occur here around Vancouver Island.

 If you like to know more about the orcas and other occurring whales around Vancouver Island, check my Vancouver Island Whale Watching article.